LuisGC/OpenStreetMap_open_collaborative_free/README.md

 * [impress.js](https://github.com/bartaz/impress.js) - An open source presentation framework based on the power of HTML5 and CSS3 transforms and transitions
 * [impress-console](https://github.com/regebro/impress-console) - module that provides a speaker console for impress.js presentations
+* [Graph / Tree Slide Generator](http://4quant.github.io/shiny-impress.js) - Uses the igraph library in R to generate optimally positioned graphs from given connectivities and generates a presentation from these results.
+A live version is available [here](https://4quant.shinyapps.io/gimpress/)

 # License